 Former student: Susan Kovnat Dorn, Red Building, 2021.

-This course will help you refine your vision and explore new ways of seeing and thinking about the landscape.
-Your goal for the week is to put together a small series of working images that convey a story, capture the spirit of the Maine Coast, or express an emotional response to the landscape.
-Journaling is one of the creative tools we’ll use to help reach that goal.
+This course will help you move beyond the single image, refine your vision, and explore new ways of seeing, thinking about, and photographing a place.
+We’ll explore different ways to put together a small series of working images that capture the spirit of a place, convey a story, or express an emotional response to the landscape.
+These approaches could be used for magazine articles, photo books, exhibitions, or personal newsletters.
+Journaling is one of the tools we’ll use to explore both the concept of place and our own creative process.

-Bring your digital camera, a sturdy tripod, and a laptop or tablet with image-editing software for downloading, processing and sharing images.
-You should already be familiar with your camera’s operation and have a basic understanding of exposure metering and image processing.
+Bring your digital camera, a sturdy tripod, and a laptop with image-editing software for downloading, processing, and sharing images.
+You should already be familiar with your camera’s operation, be comfortable using a tripod, and have a basic understanding of exposure metering and image processing.
 A polarizing filter is strongly recommended.
 We’ll spend a lot of time walking and wandering, often on rugged terrain, so pack light and wear sturdy walking shoes or boots.

 All Image Credit © Lee Anne White.